Do High-Top Shoes Actually Reduce Ankle Sprain Risk?

 In fact, this design may also reduce athletic performance, and increase the risk of ankle sprain in some people.

-Research does support the idea high-top shoes provide good stability when outside forces may cause an ankle sprain when the person is stationary (for example, when a person standing still is knocked from the side and starts to topple over, putting stress on the ankle).
+Research supports the idea that high-top shoes provide good stability when outside forces may cause an ankle sprain when the person is stationary (for example, when a person standing still is knocked from the side and startstopple over, putting stress on the ankle).

-This may be because these shoes can change the way we use the muscles in our ankles and legs.
+This may be because these shoes can change how we use the muscles in our ankles and legs.

 Specifically, the muscles on the outside of the lower leg may start firing later and not work as strongly to stiffen the ankle when you’re wearing high-top shoes (compared to low-top shoes).

-To reduce ankle sprain risk, it is important the muscles on both sides of the legs work together at the same time.
+To reduce ankle sprain risk, the muscles on both sides of the legs must work together simultaneously.

 Tellingly, delayed and weaker activation of the muscles on the outside of the lower leg is greater in people with chronic ankle instability.
 This finding suggests high-top shoes may not be the best choice for anyone with a history of ankle sprain.